 Thanksgiving crafts are an opportunity to practice Spanish food vocabulary and words related to turkeys.
-Many Thanksgiving crafts also focus on what children are thankful for, so children can talk about family, friends and important things and activities in their lives.
+Many Spanish Thanksgiving crafts also focus on what children are thankful for, so children can talk about family, friends and important things and activities in their lives.

-I love this activity because it is so simple, but provides lots of opportunity to speak Spanish.
+Pictures of food on paper plates – For this craft, kids make a meal by gluing food pictures onto a paper plate.
+It is one of my favorite Spanish Thanksgiving crafts because it is so simple yet provides lots of opportunity to speak Spanish.
 You can use food vocabulary as kids cut out pictures or choose from ones you have cut out.
 Then you can also talk about the pictures as they glue them down.

 As you make this cute turkey you can talk about the parts of the turkey and also the fruit.
 For the turkey, you use the words pavo, plumas, cuerpo, ojos, and pico.
 The fruit vocabulary is manzana (or pera), fresa, and uva.
 You also use a piece of cheese for the beak.
 Use sentences like these: La manzana es el cuerpo del pavo.
 Vamos a hacer las plumas.
 Pon una uva en el palito.
 Pon una fresa.
 Es una pluma.

 Turkey with Vegetable Sticks